-Transformation through Education
+Transformation Through Education

 We strongly believe that every child should have the opportunity to survive and thrive in education.
 The children in these nations face tremendous barriers that not only include extreme poverty, but the existing schools have 100 students to 1 teacher ratio, limited resources, and lack safe water and transportation.

 In addition, early marriage is prevalent resulting in females having less access to education.
-The lack of access to safe water in schools increases the potential for disease, some children must choose fetching water over education, all of these factors derail children’s education and is demoralizing.
+The lack of access to safe water in schools increases the potential for disease, some children must choose fetching water over education, all of these factors derail children’s education and are demoralizing.

-Addressing the Educational Needs
+Background - Addressing the Educational Needs

 But, our efforts are not focused on the youth only.
 We have literacy programs attached to our Portable Bible Schools for adults.
-Many are motivated to read the bible, which is now used as one of our main text to teach reading skills.
+Many are motivated to read the Bible, which is now used as one of our main text to teach reading skills.
 Because literacy becomes a key factor in alleviating poverty, it has become such a natural focus as we continue to share the Gospel.